Best Projector Under $500 in 2026: NexiGo PJ40 Pro Wins (Tested)

 Cons

-• No smart OS - requires external streaming device
+• No smart OS - requires an external streaming device

 • No motorised focus - manual adjustment